Discovering our authentic tone and brand identity with Stronger Voices

 • Agreed new organisational values that guide our work and reflect our mission.

-• Published a new verbal identity, which enhanced how we talk about Power2 and our impact.
+• Published a new identity, talking about Power2 and our impact.

-• Improved our approach to storytelling, enabling us to connect with our audience on a deeper level.
+• Improved our approach to storytelling, helping us connect with our audience on a deeper level.

-The support we received from Media Trust allowed us to elevate the communications profile of our organisation, empowering non-communications staff to understand the importance of effective messaging.
-Moving forward, we plan to upskill our Youth Leadership Network, comprised of the young people we support, by training them as ambassadors of Power2.
-Maya’s media interview training will be instrumental in equipping them with the skills to share the value of their lived experiences.
+The support we received from Media Trust filtered down to non-communications staff, who now understand why we need effective messaging.
+In the future, we plan to train our Youth Leadership Network, from some of the young people we support, to become ambassadors for Power2.
+Maya’s media interview training will encourage them to share their lived experiences.

 Read more blogs ...